mazkaaa/WallNotes/README.md

 # WallNotes
- Back-end CRUD for write a public notes using NodeJS, REST API, and MongoDB.
+ Back-end CRUD platform to write a public notes using NodeJS, REST API, and MongoDB.